Gum Disease Treatment In Suwanee

 Gentle and Effective Treatment for Gum Disease

-Dr. Finkel has almost 40 years of experience diagnosing and treating mild to intermediate gum disease.
+Our experienced dentists have over 40 years of experience diagnosing and treating mild to intermediate gum disease.
 When you come to our office, you will receive thorough treatment to rapidly and gently reduce most forms of gum disease.
 This will help you preserve your oral health and prevent tooth loss.

 Gum Disease Affects More Than Just Your Gums